-Other cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE on the normal 'Application for Special Consideration' form.
+Other cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE on the

 (d) assistance with respect to colour-blindness.

 A plan of work benches, giving details by candidate numbers of the places occupied by the candidates for each experiment for each session, must be enclosed with the scripts.